antonmartinsson/antonmartinsson/README.md

 Oh, you're here for my iOS app, <a href="https://apps.apple.com/se/app/cryptoverview/id1578673077?l=en">Cryptoverview</a>?
 Makes sense!
 You already missed the link reading this though.
 Luckily it's still over there if you need it. 👈

-Wait, that's not it?
+What's that?
 You're saying you don't care about development at all?
 <br>Why not watch [my ten year old Youtube series](https://www.youtube.com/watch?v=a6tFNKJKxXY) where I walk to Mordor?
 No really, I'm serious. 🌋

 Get in touch 👇